UTSCC09/project-pacer/README.md

 Have the code windows movable/draggable, or have a color 3d frontend interface implemented with 3.js to intrigue children

 * Interaction with other hardwares \
-Hardwares(e.g. earphones) are utilized to allow real-time communications between multiple participants (in conjunction with WebRTC).
+Headphones are utilized to allow real-time communications between multiple participants (in conjunction with WebRTC).

 <p align="right">(<a href="#top">back to top</a>)</p>